SillyAlexX/FsOptimizer/README.md

 # FsOptimizer

-FusionOptimizer (FsO) is a mod that aims to make a Fusion server hoster's day *slightly* better, with features such as auto-clean, quick level reload, memory clean, and more!
+FusionOptimizer (FsO) is a mod that aims to make a Fusion server hoster's day *slightly* better, with features such as auto-clean, quick level reload, and more!

 ## Features